AI has lowered the bar for entry into content creation

 I started my career in SaaS marketing by accident.
 I wanted to start my own company, but I didn't know how.
 So I thought the best place for me to learn was to be at a startup and figure out how to build things from the ground up.
 At the time, SaaS was not as big as it is now, so I joined the first SaaS startup that I saw.

 Over the years, I've worked with some great companies, and during that time, I started recording my experiences and writing about them.
-Writing helped me network with a lot of founders, and through that, I was able to secure roles and opportunities as head of marketing.
+Writing helped me network with a lot of founders, and through that, I was able to secure roles and opportunities as the head of marketing.

 2. What was the reason behind your decision to work with early-stage startups instead of larger enterprises or agencies?